hydro-informatics/hydro-informatics.github.io/pages/python-basics/pybase.md

 ### Boolean {#bool}

 Boolean variables are either True (1) or False (0) with many useful code implementations.
-We will come back to booelans later on in conditional statements.
+We will come back to booleans later on in conditional statements.

 ```python